agoryaeva/fratons2atoms/README.md

 - `--size_window` size of the 3D window in the Filter2
 - `--mu` first exponent to compute the weighted average in the Filter3
 - `--nu` second exponent to compute the weighted average in the Filter3
-- `grid_m`  size of the grid for averaging in the Filter3
+- `--grid_m`  size of the grid for averaging in the Filter3